LAYELKMANOJ/LAYELKMANOJ/README.md

 <div align='center'>

-> "The best way to predict the future is to invent it." – Alan Kay
+  <em>"The best way to predict the future is to invent it." – Alan Kay</em>

 </div>